 Acceptance isn’t the same as giving in though.
 I own what’s happening to me because nothing I do will make it go away.
 But I work hard at taking care of myself, staying positive and being grateful for when I’m feeling good.

 ‘God, grant me the serenity to accept the things I cannot change.
 The courage to change the things I can.
 And the wisdom to know the difference.’

-I feel like once we accept what’s happening, we’re more open to taking advice and finding ways to live (as much as possible) in peace with it.
+Once we accept what’s happening, we’re more open to taking advice and finding ways to live (as much as possible) in peace with it.
 There are a lot of great resources online, in Facebook groups, Blogs and Forums.
 They’re perfect for reaching out in the middle of the night when you just can’t get back to sleep.
 When you can though, get together with friends who are the same age and dealing with the same things.
 It’s very uplifting!
 Even on those days when we don’t really feel like being social, it’s comforting to know that our tribe is nearby.

 Are you living with Graves, Perimenopause, or both at the same time?
 Please feel free to share your questions, tips and experiences right here.